ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 # Using `rclone`
 {: #rclone}

-Getting the most out of {{site.data.keyword.cos_full}} whjen you have access to tools and solutions like `rclone` and the command line interface (cli).
+Getting the most out of {{site.data.keyword.cos_full}} when you have access to tools and solutions like `rclone` and the command-line interface (cli).
 {:shortdesc: .shortdesc}

 ## Install `rclone`